TheNewThinkTank/project-metrics/README.md

 - improve & extend documentation on `readthedocs`
 - alphabetic sorting of words in `config/.wordlist.txt`
 - group by category (using tags), e.g. health (nutrition, fitness, athlete profiler)
-- group by repo size, display largest and smallest repos
 - group by created_at, display newest and oldest repos
 - check if repos have tests
 - if so, setup codecov badge on their README's